adria-p/StackoverflowQuestions/README.md

-FacebookCompetition
+StackoverflowQuestions
 ===================

 Keyword extraction.
-More details about the competition on http://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction
+More details on http://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction

 How to use: